MicrosoftDocs/sccm-docs-powershell-ref/docs-conceptual/1910-release-notes.md

 ### Removed cmdlets

-None

-### Deprecated cmdlets

-The following cmdlets are deprecated with the end of hybrid service:
+The following cmdlets have been removed with the end of hybrid service:

 - Add-CMIntuneSubscription
 - Add-CMMdmEnrollmentManager (Add-CMIntuneDeviceEnrollmentManager)